Following protests, DeSantis says plan to develop state parks is 'going back to the drawing board'

 But DeSantis, in breaking his public silence on the issue Wednesday, tried to distance himself from the proposal.

-A DEP spokesperson did not immediately respond to a request for comment Wednesday.
+A Department of Environmental Protection spokesperson did not immediately respond to a request for comment Wednesday.

+Rep. Lindsay Cross, a St. Petersburg Democrat who spoke at one of the park plan protests, called for more transparency on how the proposal came together — and who was driving the initiative.

+“While I appreciate that the governor has listened to the people and bipartisan elected officials in calling for a pause, I find it hard to believe that he had no knowledge of these plans.
+Our state agencies largely work under the direction of the executive branch.
+The governor needs to explain how this decision-making process occurs so we can avoid future desecration of our parks," Cross said.

-Opposition to what the governor calls the “Great Outdoors Initiative” has transcended party lines in a state often fiercely divided by partisan politics.
+Opposition to the initiative has transcended party lines in a state often fiercely divided by partisan politics.
 Top Republican legislative leaders and members of Congress have been raising questions along with Democrats and environmental groups such as the Sierra Club and the Cleo Institute.

 It has been rare for DeSantis to get pushback on anything from GOP lawmakers, and he has a reputation for seeking vengeance when they do.